 Student progress review evenings are scheduled for each year group with dates advised on the school website and by email.
 These evenings are held to allow parents and teachers a short time to discuss student progress.
-Parents are encouraged to contact the school to make an appointment if a longer meeting time is required.
+Parents are encouraged to contact the school to make an appointment with specific class teachers if a longer meeting time is required.